wavestoweather/PCViewer/README.md

 The program uses the Vulkan API as render back end, the SDL2 API as platform independent window back end and NetCDF API to open .nc files.
 All of these packages have to be installed before compiliation and have to be found by cmake with `find_package()`.
 We advise to use package managers: For Linux use the preinstalled managers, for windows vcpkg can be used and chained to the PCViewer cmake project via cmake toolchain.
 For more information head over to [install vcpkg](https://vcpkg.readthedocs.io/en/latest/examples/installing-and-using-packages/).
 ### Vulkan
-On Ubuntu based distributions Vulkan can be installed via
+On Debian based distributions Vulkan can be installed via
 ```
     sudo apt update
     sudo apt install vulkan-sdk